ABDELOUAHAB23/ABDELOUAHAB23/README.md

-# 💫 About Me:
-👋 Hi there!
-I'm Abdelouahab Kribaa, a 23-year-old computer science graduate.
-I recently completed my studies at the Higher School of Technology in Morocco, specializing in application development.
-During my academic journey, I acquired solid knowledge in various IT fields, including databases, programming languages, and web development.<br><br>🌱 I’m currently exploring Artificial Intelligence and Machine Learning and looking for opportunities to apply my skills in this exciting domain.
-I am also seeking an internship in AI and machine learning to gain hands-on experience and further deepen my expertise.<br><br>💡 Let’s collaborate on projects or share ideas!
-Feel free to reach out if you're working on something exciting in AI or software development.
+👋 About Me

+Hi, I'm Abdelouahab Kribaa, a 23-year-old passionate about technology and programming.
+I recently completed my degree in computer science, specializing in application development at the Higher School of Technology in Morocco.
+During my studies, I gained valuable knowledge in IT, databases, and various programming languages like C++, JavaScript, PHP, and Python.

+I'm currently looking to expand my expertise in AI and Machine Learning and would love to collaborate on projects or internships related to these fields.
+I’m eager to learn and apply AI-driven solutions to real-world problems, particularly in the areas of data analysis and automation.

+💡 What I'm currently working on:

+Exploring AI and Machine Learning concepts.
+Building and improving my skills in web development and app design.
+🤝 Looking to collaborate on:

+AI, Machine Learning, and Data Science projects.
+Open-source projects that enhance my coding skills.
+🚀 Looking for help with:

+Gaining practical experience in AI and Machine Learning.
+Finding internships in AI and related fields.
+🌱 Currently learning:

+Artificial Intelligence
+Machine Learning Algorithms
+Advanced Python programming

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/www.linkedin.com/in/abdokribaa) [![Stack Overflow](https://img.shields.io/badge/-Stackoverflow-FE7A16?logo=stack-overflow&logoColor=white)](https://stackoverflow.com/users/27328138) [![Codepen](https://img.shields.io/badge/Codepen-000000?style=for-the-badge&logo=codepen&logoColor=white)](https://codepen.io/@Abdelouahab-KRIBAA)